jordanparker6/sklearn-textclassifier/README.md

 # sklearn-textclassifier
 A production ready text classifier for models following the Scikit-Learn API.

+This repository allows you to train a text classifier model and then deploy that model as a Flask app served with both a gunicorn application serve and Nginx webserver/reverse-proxy.

+This repository uses Docker for containerisation.

 ## Train

 A model must be trained and pickled prior to serving.
 The train.py script within the train directory assists with this.